remiblancher/qlab/journey/01-revelation/README.md

 ## The Solution: Post-Quantum Algorithms

-NIST finalized 3 post-quantum algorithms (August 2024):
+NIST finalized 3 post-quantum algorithms (August 2024).

+*You don't need to memorize these numbers.
+The important takeaway is the order of magnitude and the trade-off: larger keys and signatures in exchange for quantum resistance.*

 | Algorithm | Standard | Family | Protects Against | Replaces |
 |-----------|----------|--------|------------------|----------|